Ammann’s efforts start with the burner and the built-in efficiencies that not only meet, but surpass, the world’s tightest emissions standards.

 The efforts go beyond fuel burn.
 We dissect every stage of the asphalt mixing process and search for steps where we can remove dust, odour and noise.

-Ammann’s as1 Control System is intuitive, so plant operators are able to leverage the built-in green features.
+Ammann’s as1 Control System is intuitive, so plant operators are able to leverage the built-in smart features.
 The system also includes modules that enable an operator to focus on a particular area, such as fuel burn.